KishoreVB70/escrowNFT-Decade/README.md

 - ✅ **Step 1:** Project setup
 - ✅ **Step 2:** Write project code
-- ✅ **Step 3:** Configure deployment settings
-- ✅ **Step 4:** Deploy your Contract
+- ✅ **Step 3:** Deploy your Contract
-- ✅ **Step 5:** Integration with frontend
+- ✅ **Step 4:** Integration with frontend

-## **Step 1:** Project setup
+## Step 1: Project setup

 Firstly, we will create a new directory for our project.
-Open your terminal and run the following command to create a new directory called `escrow-nft` and to change directory to it.
+Open your terminal and run the following command to create a new directory called `escrow-nft` and to change the directory to it.

 ```bash
 mkdir escrow-nft && cd escrow-nft